-How to properly store your food At least 4 m from ground and 1.3 m from the top and side Safetv Playing it safe Cooking/eating area All outdoor activities involve some degree of risk.
+How to properly store your food

+Safety Playing it safe All outdoor activities involve some degree of risk.
 Rapidly changing weather, steep, rugged or unfamiliar terrain, avalanches (at any time of year), cold, swiftflowing streams, canyons, rapids and waterfalls, glacial crevasses, falling rocks and wild animals are all backcountry hazards visitors may encounter.
 Caution and self-reliance are essential.
 Water Giardia lamblia is a parasite carried by humans and some domestic and wild animals.
 These parasites can occur in any surface water in the park and may contaminate the water supply.
 Boil your drinking water or purify it with a water filter or iodine tablets.
 Wildlife Never forget that park animals are wild and can be dangerous.
-Any animal can become aggressive if it feels threatened, so keep your distance-30 metres from most animals, and at least 100 metres from bears.
+Any animal can become aggressive if it feels threatened, so keep your distance -30 metres from most animals, and at least 100 metres from bears.
 Bears Both black and grizzly bears are of special concern to backcountry travellers.
 Learn more about how to reduce the risk of bear encounters by reading the wildlife safety brochures available at park information centres or on the web at pc.gc.ca/bears-andpeople Dogs Wild animals see dogs as either prey or predator.
 They can provoke confrontations with wildlife and affect your safety.
 This is why dogs must be kept on leash while in a national park.
 Please note that dogs are not allowed in some backcountry areas to protect caribou.
-Remember-YOU are responsible for your own safety.
+Remember - YOU are responsible for your own safety.

 Checklist - Select a trip which best suits your party's abilities and experience, interests, equipment and the time you have available. - Familiarize yourself with the trail you have selected.
-This includes using additional reference guides and topographic maps. - Obtain a Backcountry Camping Permit on-line at pc.qc.ca/bookjasperbackcountry or by phone at 1-877-737-3783. - Check trail conditions and weather prior to departure. - Be prepared to be self-sufficient during inclement and rapidly changing mountain conditions by packing the right clothing and camping gear. - Let a friend or family member know about your travel plans. - Check the trailhead kiosk prior to your hike.
-It contains valuable information about closures and warnings. - For further details on PLANNING YOUR TRIP visit pc.gc.ca/jasperbackcountry.
-SHARING THE TRAIL Share the trails 新衣脉 新 Hikers, horse parties and mountain bikers often share trails and campsites in certain parts of the park.
-Respect for others can go a long artageons les sentiers way toward reducing conflicts.
+This includes using additional reference guides and topographic maps. - Obtain a Backcountry Camping Permit from a Park Information Centre. - Check trail conditions and weather prior to departure. - Be prepared to be self-sufficient during inclement and rapidly changing mountain conditions by packing the right clothing and camping gear. - Let a friend or family member know about your travel plans. - Check the trailhead kiosk prior to your hike.
+It contains valuable information about closures and warnings.
+For further details on PLANNING YOUR TRIP visit pc.gc.ca/jasperbackcountry.
+SHARING THE TRAIL

+Hikers, horse parties and mountain bikers often share trails and campsites in certain parts of the park.
+Respect for others can go a long way toward reducing conflicts.
 Make noise if you are travelling quickly or silently, move off the trail to allow larger parties to pass, and avoid sudden movement around horses as they may spook.